ebullient/monster-combat/README.md

 This application is all about application metrics.
 The surrounding environment doesn't matter much.
 If you're lazy, or on a constrained system, docker-compose will work fine to start all the bits.
+Note: I'm lazy, so this is the method I use the most often.

 ```bash
 ./buildme.sh